jonashaefele/vanroodinteriors.com/Readme.md

 ### Commit your changes

-When you made some significant changes, and at the end of every day you worked on the website, open the Github Desktop app, under `uncommitted changes`, select all files and add a comment to explain what you changed, then hit `Commit to master`.
+When you made some significant changes, and at the end of every day you worked on the website, open the Github Desktop app, under `uncommitted changes`, select all files and add a comment to explain what you changed, then hit `Commit to gh-pages`.

 Then hit the `Publish` button in the top right corner to sync your changes to GitHub.